Tsuredure Children: Manga

 Wakabayashi originally started publishing the story online in 2012 without actually giving it a title; it became known simply as "Toshiya Wakabayashi's 4-koma comic collection".
 Afterward, it started serialization in Kodansha's Bessatsu Shōnen Magazine on August 9, 2014 and was published in the magazine until March 9, 2015.
 The manga was transferred to Weekly Shōnen Magazine starting on April 15, 2015. with entirely redrawn art.
 The series ended on July 11, 2018, and has been collected into 12 tankōbon volumes.

 In North America, Kodansha USA has started digitally publishing an English version.

 Volume list

 Anime

 A TV anime adaptation was announced in February 2017.
 Studio Gokumi produced the anime with Hiraku Kaneko directing, series scripts is written by Tatsuhiko Urahata, and Etsuko Sumimoto is the character designer adapting Wakabayashi's original designs.
 The anime aired from July 4 to September 19, 2017 on Tokyo MX, Sun TV, and BS11.
 NAS produced the anime.
 Inori Minase performed the opening theme titled "Ai Mai Moko" (アイマイモコ) while Yui Ogura performed the ending theme titled "Dear".
 The anime episodes were released as DVDs bundled with the limited edition of manga volume 9, 10, and 11, each contains 4 episodes.
-Crunchyroll streamed the anime.
-Funimation has licensed the series in North America.
+Crunchyroll simulcast the series with original Japanese version and English subtitles, while Funimation streamed the series'English dub in North America.